Portaferry–Strangford ferry: History

 In 1611 James I granted land on either side of the Lough to Peirce Tumolton in order to maintain and crew a ferry boat.
 In 1835 a group of local people formed the "Portaferry and Strangford Steamboat Company" and commissioned the building of the Lady of the Lake, which was the first steam ferry in Ireland.
 This venture was not commercially successful and the ferry was sold in 1839.
 In 1913 three passengers were lost when a ferry capsized.
 In 1946 two converted World War II landing craft were introduced, capable of accommodating about 36 passengers and two motor cars, but the following year one of these capsized with the loss of one life.

 Various vessels were in use until 1969 when the Down District Council took over operation of a ferry capable of carrying vehicles and passengers.
 To operate the service, MV Strangford was built by the Verolme Shipyard in Cork.

 In 1975 the Welsh ferry Cleddau King was purchased and used as reserve ferry under the name MV Portaferry Ferry.

 In 2001, a new vessel named MV Portaferry II was brought into service, relegating MV Strangford to a support role and releasing the MV Portaferry Ferry for disposal.

 A second new vessel, MV Strangford II, was delivered in 2016 but her introduction was delayed until February of the following year when it was discovered that she was unable to discharge cars at high tide.
+In 2021 ferry workers reported feeling dizzy and sick while onboard the vessel.
+The vessel was then removed from service in March 2022 for a period of 15 months.
+It returned to service in May 2023.